chemfiles/chemfiles/doc/installation.rst

 .. code-block:: bash

-    conda install -c https://conda.binstar.org/luthaf chemharp
+    conda install -c https://conda.binstar.org/luthaf chemfiles

 .. _conda: http://conda.pydata.org/docs/

-These precompiled binaries are also used for the :ref:`julia-api`, and thus you can install the Julia ``Chemharp`` module just by running ``Pkg.add("Chemharp")``.
+These precompiled binaries are also used for the :ref:`julia-api`, and thus you can install the Julia ``Chemfiles`` module just by running ``Pkg.add("Chemfiles")``.

 Building from sources
 ^^^^^^^^^^^^^^^^^^^^^

-If you want full control over the way the code is built, you can built Chemharp from sources.
+If you want full control over the way the code is built, you can built chemfiles from sources.

 Core library dependencies
 -------------------------

-In order to build the core library, you will need a C++11 compiler, like g++>4.9, clang++>3.3.
-Chemharp is tested against GCC, Clang and Intel C++ compilers, and is ISO C++11, so it should compile with other compilers as well.
+In order to build the core library, you will need a C++11 compiler, like g++>4.9 or clang++>3.3.
+Chemfiles is tested against GCC, Clang and Intel C++ compilers, and is ISO C++11, so it should compile with other compilers as well.
 Please report any sucessfull compilation with other compilers!

-Some optional functionalities of Chemharp needs aditional library.
+Some optional functionalities of chemfiles needs aditional library.
 As the functionalities are activated when configuring the build, these additionals libraries are optionals.
 Here is the list of these libraries:

 * The `NetCDF`_ library is needed to read and write the AMBER NetCDF format.
   It is available in all the package managers.

-Finally, Chemharp needs uses the `CMake`_ build system, which is also available in all the package managers.
+Finally, chemfiles needs uses the `CMake`_ build system, which is also available in all the package managers.

 On UNIX-like systems (Linux, OS X, ...)